Sensory & Calming10 min readUpdated 2026-07-14

 1) Build a “quiet play zone”

-A small rug, one bin, one table.
+A small rug, one bin, and one table can do more than buying another toy.
 Kids handle boundaries better when the play setup is predictable.
+The zone also tells them what kind of play is expected: hands busy, body calmer, pieces stay here.

 2) Rotate toys weekly